 If you are a Chrome user, you can add Sitecheck to your browser and scan any web site directly from there.

-We released it a few weeks ago and have continuously pushed updates since.
+We released this extension a few weeks ago and have continuously pushed updates since.

 Finally, like any good blog, we want to leave you wanting more, so here is a little teaser.
 If you work with a hosting company and would like to add SiteCheck to your cPanel and allow your customers to scan their sites directly, you will be able to do so very soon.
 If you’d like to beta test this opportunity and get a commission for your trouble, get in touch with us by emailing us at firstname.lastname@example.org.